cs3org/cs3apis/README.md

 ```
 *Compile CS3 Apis:*

-From the root of the directory (github.com/cernbox/cs3apis/) run `prototool compile`
+From the root of the directory (github.com/cernbox/cs3apis/) run `make`